 Are you bananas for bananas?
-This extra-moist banana cake is a must-try.
+Then this extra-moist banana cake is a must-try.

 With a single click of a button, hundreds, if not thousands, of banana cake recipes will be at your fingertips.

-Figuring out which one to try can be quite of a challenge.
+Figuring out which one to try can be quite a challenge.
+Until you try this recipe!

 If you’re a fan of strange and unusual things, this recipe is the one to beat.